sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A simple package to set up document margins
+Short desc    : A simple package to set up document margins
 URL          : http://tug.org/texlive/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : This package is considered obsolete; alternatives are the
+Descript     : This package is considered obsolete; alternatives are the
              : typearea package from the koma-script bundle, or the geometry
              : package.
 ```